ranak8811/Space-Shooter-2D-Game/readme.md

 ## How to Run

 1.  **Install Python:** If you don't have Python installed, download and install the latest version from [python.org](https://www.python.org/).
-2.  **Install Dependencies:** Open your terminal or command prompt and install the required libraries using pip:
+2.  **Install Dependencies:** Open your terminal or command prompt and install the required libraries using pip (first try to run the game without installing this package) :

     ```bash
     pip install pyopengl pyopengl-accelerate